MarcMachaczek/FractonNQS/README.md

 This is the code repository for the Master project titled "Neural Network Quantum States for Fracton Models".

+## Set-up

+A python $\geq3.10$ installation is required.
+Further, a Linux based OS is strongly recommended (due to Jax restrcitions).
+After cloning the repository, a new virtual environment ~venv~ can be created with the command:

 ## Getting started